Bees Leg Anatomy

 Each coxa hinges a leg in a particular direction.

-The frontal pair, point forward, the middle legs angle slightly backward, and the hind pair are directed towards the back.
+The frontal pair, point forward, the middle legs angle slightly backward, and the hind pair is directed towards the back.
 As the front legs swing forward, the middle and rear legs will swing outward.

 In between the coxa and the femur is this tiny section.
 The trochanter swings in relation to the movement of the coxa.
 It’s responsible for the upward and downward movement of the whole leg.